MustBeArt/SlowSoftSerial/README.md

 * Only one active SlowSoftSerial port at a time is currently supported, but you can have multiple ports defined and switch between them.

-* No support (yet) for built-in hardware flow control handshaking on receive (because Cadetwriter does this at the application level).

 * No support (yet) for built-in software XON/XOFF flow control in either direction.